+When a charge is directed towards a student organization, the Conduct Review Officer (CRO) will communicate all matters relative to conduct review proceedings with the president of the organization or their designee.
 The complainant and the respondent may be assisted by one advisor of their choice, subject to the following provisions:

 - 1. Any fees or expenses associated with the services of an advisor are the responsibility of the complainant or the respondent that employed the advisor; - 2.
 The advisor may be an attorney or any other person of the student's choosing; - 3.
-The advisor must provide the Conduct Review Officer (CRO) with a FERPA release signed by the student they are assisting; - 4.
+The advisor must provide the CRO with a FERPA release signed by the student they are assisting; - 4.
 If a complainant or the respondent is represented by an attorney, the attorney shall provide the CRO and other parties with the attorney's name, address, telephone number, and email address.
 The attorney must file a notice of appearance when hired to represent a person and a notice of withdrawal upon withdrawal of representation.
-A notice of appearance must be filed at least two business days prior to any conduct review proceeding; and - 5.
-If a complainant or respondent wishes to have an advisor for a Title IX complaint and is not able to identify one, the student may contact SRR for assistance in finding an advisor.
+A notice of appearance must be filed at least two business days prior to any conduct review proceeding; - 5.
+If a complainant or respondent wishes to have an advisor for a Title IX complaint and is not able to identify one, the student may contact SRR for assistance in finding an advisor; and - 6.
+In addition to an advisor, a complainant or respondent my bring a certified therapy animal with a handler for the hearing.
+The handler is not allowed to participate in the hearing process.